Isaiah 1: Verse 3

-This verse has played an important part in Christian Christmas tradition, along with a number of other verses in Isaiah which are treated as pointing forward to the time of Christ, and, although not mentioned in the gospels, "the ox and the donkey/ass" are often connected with accounts of the birth of Jesus.
-The animals in the Christmas crib are first mentioned in the apocryphal Gospel of Pseudo-Matthew (dated to the eighth or ninth century CE), where it is said that Mary 'put her child in a manger, and an ox and an ass worshipped him.
-Then was fulfilled that which was spoken through the prophet Isaiah: "The ox knows his owner and the ass his master's crib"'.
+This verse has played an important part in Christian Christmas tradition, along with a number of other verses in Isaiah which are treated as pointing forward to the time of Jesus, and, although not mentioned in the gospels, "the ox and the donkey/ass" are often connected with accounts of the birth of Jesus.
+The animals in the Christmas crib are first mentioned in the New Testament apocryphal Gospel of Pseudo-Matthew (dated to the eighth or ninth century CE), where it is said that Mary, mother of Jesus "put her child in a manger, and an ox and an ass worshipped him.
+Then was fulfilled that which was spoken through the prophet Isaiah: 'The ox knows his owner and the ass his master's crib.

 The devastation of Judah (1:5–9)

 Isaiah uses images of the sick individual (verses 5–6) and the desolate nation (verses 7–8) to portray the sinfulness of his nation.
-The "daughter of Zion" (i.e. the city of Jerusalem) remained an isolated stronghold when Sennacherib, king of Assyria attacked the fortified cities of Judah in 701 BCE.
+The "daughter of Zion" (i.e., the city of Jerusalem) remained an isolated stronghold when Sennacherib, the king of Assyria, attacked the fortified cities of Judah in 701 BCE.